Order Tracking

 What Went Wrong?

-Although the numbers tell a different story, the overall success of the feature launch was unsuccessful.
-After launch, the backend codes were not routed to our front-end endpoints, causing customer-facing statuses to be incorrect.
+Although the numbers tell a different story, the rollout had many issues.
+After launch, the vendor codes were not feeding into our front-end properly, causing customer-facing statuses to be incorrect.
 Most of our customer tracking journeys were stuck at “Shipped”.

 Alongside the problems above, the email enhancements and returns experience were deprioritized until Q2 2025, creating a large gap in the communication of order statuses.